 Logical resolution: The DM will take all of the declarations and then logically resolve what happens.
 “Logical” is up to the DM, with player input (especially IRL).
 There are some changes regarding full round actions and spells and the like, see below.
 Each round will start with those things that are ongoing, like Dodging, or ongoing damage, etc. Then the declared actions are resolved, and finally, end of round actions happen.

 No turns: Key to understanding concurrent initiative is that each action in a round is considered to happen at the same time.
 There are no “turns” anymore, in game terms.
 That’s a construct of the cyclical initiative system.
-Instead, turns are considered to be an entire round.
+Instead, turns are considered to last an entire round.
 So things that happen “on your turn” happen for the entire round.
 Things that end “at the end of your turn” end at the end of the round.
 Etc. There will be specific cases, and we’ll resolve them logically, as above.

 Simultaneous or dependent actions: When something happens simultaneously (and matters) the order of acting can be important.
 For example, a fighter and a goblin face off.
 Both are at 1 hp.
 They declare they intend to strike each other.
 The order of who strikes first matters, because the other one is likely to be dead, and unable to make their own strike.
 Or, in another example, the goblins have declared they will fill the wizard full of arrows.
 The wizard intends to cast a sleep spell.
 If the wizard gets his spell off first, and puts several goblins to sleep, there will be many fewer arrows flying at him.
 In this case, we would consider speed factors, or use an initiative contest to decide who goes first.
 Players win ties.